CBainCoding/DjangoDisruptors/README.md

 Testing:

 (Briefly talk about testing for responsiveness on mobile/desktop.
-SHow Images using lighthouse tools on desktop and mobile) Img #
+Show Images using lighthouse tools on desktop and mobile) Img #

 User Stories Testing: